 Strong public-records leverage

-Data products and briefing tools have unusually strong source material here compared with many other cities.
+Data products and briefing tools have unusually strong demand cues here compared with many other cities.

 Workflow rather than hype